 In this weekly advice column, Psalm brings her expertise to sexual and relationship issues most people face at one time or another.
 If you want to ask Psalm your questions (anonymously), email firstname.lastname@example.org.
 Question: I have been a victim of traumatic sexual experiences and, while I am trying my best to move past my pain into a more pleasing and enriching life, I still struggle, especially with sexuality.
-At times I feel very sexy and attractive, but other times not so much.
 Esther Perel: The secret to desire in a long-term relationship.

 The Opposite of Addiction is Connection.
 Right now an exciting new perspective on addiction is emerging.

 Johann Harri, author of Chasing The Scream, recently captured widespread public interest with his Ted talk Everything You Know About Addiction Is Wrong, where he concluded with this powerful statement: The opposite of addiction is not sobriety.
 The opposite of addiction is connection. – Johann Harri These sentiments are augmented by a growing number of experts, including addiction specialist Dr Gabor Maté, who cites ’emotional loss and trauma’ as the core of addiction.
-Compare this ’emotional loss’ to Johan Harri’s idea about lack of connection and it is clear they’re talking about a similar emotional condition.
-Limbic Resonance.
 36 Questions To Help You Fall In Love With Anyone.
 Asking thirty-six specific questions plus four minutes of sustained eye contact is a recipe for falling in love, or at least creating intimacy among complete strangers.